 These variables make it difficult to predict a case’s value before you file a claim.
 However, an attorney can review information about your case and provide a range of expected values.
 This estimate can assist you in deciding whether to pursue a claim.

-Our Patient Advocates can answer questions about trust funds, settlements and other types of mesothelioma compensation.
+Our Patient Advocates can help you access trust funds, settlements and other types of compensation.

 In addition to compensation from a mesothelioma claim, you can take advantage of general types of assistance.
 These programs are designed to help anyone with a serious illness and are not limited to mesothelioma patients.
 Some of these programs can provide financial assistance in just a few months.

 Health insurance can help offset your expenses.
 If you already have insurance, review your out-of-pocket deductible and copay amounts, as well as any limits on coverage under your plan.

 If you receive benefits through your employer's group health insurance plan and are unable to return to work, your employer will usually stop paying for your health insurance.
 You can continue your coverage for a limited period of time, but your premium will cost more.
 Be sure to review your insurance documents, get more information from your insurer and talk with your human resources manager.

 If you do not already have health insurance, you may not be able to get new coverage for your mesothelioma treatment.
 Health insurers usually do not provide coverage for pre-existing conditions, so you may be ineligible once you have already been diagnosed.